-As of March 31, 2021, the Company had not commenced any operations.
-All activity through March 31, 2021 relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below, and subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
+As of June 30, 2021, the Company had not commenced any operations.
+All activity through June 30, 2021 relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below, and subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
 The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.

 The registration statement for the Company's Initial Public Offering became effective on November 18, 2020.
-On November 23, 2020, the Company consummated the Initial Public Offering of 8,000,000 units (the "Units" and, with respect to the Class A ordinary shares included in the Units sold, the "Public Shares"), at \$10.00 per Unit, generating gross proceeds of \$80,000,000 which is described in Note 3.
+On November 23, 2020, the Company consummated the Initial Public Offering of 8,000,000 units (the "Units" and individually a "Unit" and, with respect to the Class A ordinary shares included in the Units sold, the "Public Shares"), at \$10.00 per Unit, generating gross proceeds of \$80,000,000 which is described in Note 3.

-Simultaneously with the consummation of the Initial Public Offering, the Company consummated the sale of 410,000 units (the "Private Placement Units") at a price of \$10.00 per Private Placement Unit in a private placement to Consonance Life Sciences (the "Sponsor"), generating gross proceeds of \$4,100,000, which is described in Note 4.
+Simultaneously with the consummation of the Initial Public Offering, the Company consummated the sale of 410,000 units (the "Private Placement Units" and individually a "Private Placement Unit") at a price of \$10.00 per Private Placement Unit in a private placement to Consonance Life Sciences (the "Sponsor"), generating gross proceeds of \$4,100,000, which is described in Note 4.